cran-task-views/Optimization/Optimization.md

 topic: Optimization and Mathematical Programming
 maintainer: Florian Schwendinger, Hans W. Borchers
 email: R-optimization@mailbox.org
-version: 2023-06-15
+version: 2023-06-18
 source: https://github.com/cran-task-views/Optimization/
 ---

-This CRAN Task View contains a list of packages which offer facilities for solving optimization problems.
+This CRAN Task View contains a list of packages that offer facilities for solving optimization problems.
 Although every regression model in statistics solves an optimization problem, they are not part of this view.
 If you are looking for regression methods, the following views